Truvada can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 Truvada is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the following uses:

-- To treat HIV infection in adults and adolescents 12 years of age or older.
-When Truvada is used to treat HIV infection, the medicine is always used in combination with other anti-HIV medicines.
+- To treat HIV infection in adults and adolescents 12 years of age or older weighing at least 35 kg.
+When Truvada is used to treat HIV infection, the medicine is always used in combination with other HIV medicines.

 What should I tell my health care provider before taking Truvada?